-If a person has been victim of sexual assault or is a survivor of child sexual abuse, is the Student Counseling Services required to report the information to the university reporting mandate?
+If a person has been a victim of sexual assault or is a survivor of child sexual abuse, is SCS required to report the information to the university reporting mandate?

-Counseling Center staff are NOT Title IX responsible persons and are therefore able to keep this information.
+SCS staff are not Title IX mandated reporters and are therefore able to keep this information private and confidential.